IBOR Reform in Switzerland: Transition from CHF LIBOR to SARON – part 1

 NWG has also published specific options on how a compounded SARON could be used as a benchmark in financial contracts.
 The reasoning behind these options is based on the mitigation of uncertainty regarding future cash flows.

 Moreover, for existing contracts with maturity beyond 2021, fallback provisions to support the contract continuity are needed.
 Appropriate fallbacks should enable the conversion of contracts when LIBOR ceases to exist and help to reduce the risk of disagreement or dispute on rights and obligations derived from LIBOR-referencing contracts.
-These three topics will be explained in more detail in part II (March, 2019).
+These three topics will be explained in more detail in part II of this article, later this year.

 Discussion paper on SARON Floating Rate Notes, National Working Group on Swiss Franc Reference Rates, July 2019.

 Executive summary of the 12 November 2019 meeting of the National Working Group on Swiss Franc Reference Rates, National Working Group on Swiss Franc Reference Rates, Zurich, November 2019.